 This review must be documented and include an explanation of the review process that took place, findings resulting from the review, and any applicable corrective actions.
 This documentation must be maintained by the licensee for 6 years from the creation date.

 - How long must a licensee maintain records?

-A licensee must maintain all records of the debt management business for a minimum of 6 years after each record is created as required under Section 16(1)(a).
+A licensee must maintain all records of the debt management business for a minimum of six years after each record is created.
 This includes, but is not limited to: budget analyses (the original and any updated versions), contracts, amended contracts, monthly/quarterly statements, payment histories, creditor consent information, counselor notes, ACH authorizations (including recordings of verbal authorizations), trust reconcilements, financial statements, and a history of all general ledger account entries.

 - What written procedures must a licensee maintain?

-Rule 17(1) requires each licensee to prepare and maintain a manual detailing procedures to ensure compliance with the Act.
-These procedures should not only include the steps employees take to complete all aspects of day to day activities, but must also address specific areas the Michigan Act requires.
+Rule 17(1) requires each licensee to prepare and maintain a manual detailing all procedures to ensure compliance with the Act.
+These procedures should include the steps employees take to complete all aspects of day to day activities and must also address specific areas the Act addresses.
 These specific requirements include monitoring for 51% of creditor consent, completing the annual duties required by Section 16(1)(g), adding or removing creditors, and updating and maintaining budget analyses.
-This list is not all inclusive.
+This list is not all-inclusive.

-- When DIFS request a list of all Michigan clients, what is required to be submitted?
+- When DIFS requests a list of all Michigan clients, what is required to be submitted?

 The licensee must be able to provide a listing of all clients who executed a contract while residing in the State of Michigan without regard to their current address.
 If a client moves out of Michigan, the client should still be included in the list of Michigan clients, unless a new contract was signed after the client moved out of Michigan.